 In addition, FFP2-, FFP3-, KN95- or N95-standard masks without valves and not made of fabric are permitted.
 These particle-filtering half masks (FFP [Filtering Face Piece] masks) protect the wearer from droplets and aerosols and serve to protect both the wearer and other people.

 An exemption to the obligation to wear a face mask can be made on health grounds.
-We will only accept an exemption on presentation of an up-to-date (no more than 48 hours old) negative Covid-19 PCR test result alongside the Lufthansa Group form signed by a doctor.
+We will only accept an exemption on presentation of the Lufthansa Group form signed by a doctor.
 Please let us know before boarding.

 No. In addition, where there is an obligation to wear a mask, people who have been vaccinated are also obliged to wear a face mask.